trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 ### Why MSIX

 - One interesting feature about the MSIX package format is that it supports differential updates, meaning, only the parts of the application that have changed can be updated using a single setup file.
-This allows for creation of udpater files for various applications such as Chrome in this case.
+This allows for creation of udpater files for various applications.

 ## Package Support Framework